zyedidia/eget/README.md

 Application Options:
   -t, --tag=           tagged release to use instead of latest
-      --to=            extract to directory
-  -s, --system=        target system to download for (use "all" for all choices) -f, --file=          file name to extract
+      --to=            move to given location after extracting -s, --system=        target system to download for (use "all" for all choices) -f, --file=          file name to extract
   -q, --quiet          only print essential output
       --download-only  stop after downloading the asset (no extraction) --asset=         download a specific asset
-      --rename=        rename extracted file to given name -x                   force the extracted file to be executable --sha256         show the SHA-256 hash of the downloaded asset -v, --version        show version information
+  -x                   force the extracted file to be executable
+      --sha256         show the SHA-256 hash of the downloaded asset -v, --version        show version information